DUI Sobriety Safety Checkpoints

 Finding a Lawyer Drunk Driving Checkpoints in Florida

-Similar DUI roadblock and DUI checkpoint programs exist throughout Florida, including in Pasco County or Pinellas County.
+DUI roadblock/checkpoint programs exist throughout Florida, including in Pasco County or Pinellas County.
 If your vehicle was stopped during a checkpoint, we can help you fight the charges.

 Many of these checkpoints do not pass constitutional muster.
 As a result, the court can throw out all evidence gathered and dismiss the charges.